Let’s be frank: how much time do you spend investigating suspicious activity within your network?

 Now imagine a tool that addresses those problems — one that tracks the historical context of behavior over an unlimited timeframe and shows the links between similar entities — without losing relevant context or presenting storage issues.

 Believe it or not, such a solution exists.
-We call it behavior tracing.
+We call it persistent behavior tracing.

 It’s Like Behavior Analysis— But Next Level